Technology is always evolving, and that includes display technologies used in the viewing of feature films.

 The Incredibles opens to a reel of film stock as the superheroes prep for an interview, testing microphones and mumbling to themselves.
 After all, Pixar does love a good candid moment.

-It's hard to say what year these interviews take place as the characters seem to live in a hybrid 1960s world with modern technology (read more about that crazy fan theory).
+It's hard to say what year these interviews take place as the characters seem to live in a hybrid 1960s world with modern technology.
 But whenever it is, it's 15 years before the Superhero Relocation Program bans spandex-wearing vigilantism.

 The "supers" talk about their experiences as heroes, joking about how they're always having to clean up everybody's problems.
 Man, does that come back to bite them...